-- Students may elect to repeat up to four courses with a minimum earned grade of C-. - Prerequisite courses and courses that have catalog restrictions due to duplication of subject matter may not be repeated. - The repetition of foundation courses, including ENGL 100, ENGL 101, UNIV 100, UNIV 110 is not permitted for students. - A single course may only be repeated once. - Students may not repeat a course outside AUK and transferred repeated courses will not replace failed AUK courses. - Students will not receive credits for taking a course at AUK for which they have received transfer credit - A repeated transfer course at AUK will be excluded from use toward graduation or in the student's GPA. - A student will receive credit only once for any AUK course, with the highest grade earned counted in the calculation of the GPA. - Exceptions to the repeat policy are DRAM 360, MUSC 110, 160, 260, 310, 365, 399, and courses numbered 369 (Short Course), 388 (Independent Study), 389 (Special Topics), and 470 (Internship). - Students may repeat courses in: DRAM 160, MUSC 110, 160, 260, 310, 365, 399, and all courses numbered as 470 for credit, provided the course material is sufficiently distinct. - Students may repeat short courses, independent studies, and special topic courses for credit,
+- Students may elect to repeat up to four courses with a minimum earned grade of C-. - Prerequisite courses and courses that have catalog restrictions due to duplication of subject matter may not be repeated.

-- provided the course material is sufficiently distinct. - Grades for all courses completed at AUK will be recorded on the student's AUK transcript, and repeated courses will be identified.
+- A single course may only be repeated once. - Students may not repeat a course outside AUK and transferred repeated courses will not replace failed AUK courses. - Students will not receive credits for taking a course at AUK for which they have received transfer credit. - A repeated transfer course at AUK will be excluded from use toward graduation or in the student's GPA. - A student will receive credit only once for any AUK course, with the highest grade earned counted in the calculation of the GPA. - Exceptions to the repeat policy are DRAM 360, MUSC 110, 160, 260, 310, 365, 399, and courses numbered 369 (Short Course), 388 (Independent Study), 389 (Special Topics), and 470 (Internship). - Students may repeat courses in: DRAM 160, MUSC 110, 160, 260, 310, 365, 399, and all courses numbered as 470 for credit, provided the course material is sufficiently distinct. - Students may repeat short courses, independent studies, and special topic courses for credit, provided the course material is sufficiently distinct. - Grades for all courses completed at AUK will be recorded on the student's AUK transcript, and repeated courses will be identified.